jamobe/DSR-Comp1/README.md

 This mini competition is adapted from the Kaggle Rossman challenge.

 ## Setup
-The install the necessary packages, run:
+To install the necessary packages, run:
 ```
 pip install -r requirements.txt
 ```